 Lunch will be provided

 Contact Leslie to register for A Day To Paint

+In the fall I will try a schedule again.
 For this info in your mailbox sign up for our newsletter.

 After a decade hiatus from creating and teaching clay sculpture to peruse painting, Leslie realized she would once again enjoy sharing her thirty-plus years of clay experience with those interested in figurative ceramics.
 In 2015 she taught a week-long workshop for Creative Arts Community at Menucha in Oregon’s Columbia Gorge, and a one day demo at Lower Columbia College in Longview, Washington.
 They were so much fun she thought she would consider additional opportunities.

 Private clay instruction in Leslie’s studio is available at $50/hr.
 Inquire

 Georgie’s Ceramics in NE Portland July 14 & 15, 2017 NEW CLASS!